 NDC and other targets

-2030 targets, both the first NDC and the new target announced in April 2021, were quantified using the UNFCCC GHG inventory data submitted in 2021 (UNFCCC, 2021).
+2030 targets, both the first NDC and the updated target submitted in October 2021, were quantified using the UNFCCC GHG inventory data submitted in 2021 (UNFCCC, 2021).

 2050 net zero goal